Randomly perturbed digraphs also have bounded-degree spanning trees: Completing the embedding

 \section{Completing the embedding}

-In this section, we will present an absorption technique inspired by the one in \cite{bottcher2020embedding,undirected_spanning_universality}, which will allow us to extend an embedding of an almost spanning tree to an embedding of a spanning tree.
+In this section, we will present the absorption technique, which will allow us to extend an embedding of an almost spanning tree to an embedding of a spanning tree.
 To achieve it, let us start with some relevant definitions. \begin{definition} A \emph{star} $S_v = (v, S^+, S^-)$ consists of edges $(v, u)$ for $u \in S^+$ and $(u,v)$ for $u \in S^-$.
 We say that $v$ is the \emph{center} of the star $S_v$. \end{definition}

 \begin{definition} Let $T$ be a tree, $D$ a directed graph and $\phi: V(T) \to V(D)$ an injective mapping.
-For $u, w \in V(G)$ and $* \in \{+, -\}$, we say that a star $S_v = (v, S^+, S^-)$ in $T$ is $(u,*,w)$-absorbing under $\phi$ if: \begin{itemize} \item $\phi(v) \in N_D^*(u)$, \item $S^+ = N_T^+(v)$ and $S^- = N_T^-(v)$, \emph{and} \item $\phi(S^+) \subseteq N_D^+(w)$ and $\phi(S^-) \subseteq N_D^-(w)$. \end{itemize} We write $\mathcal{A}_\phi(u,*,w)$ for the set of all $(u,*,w)$-absorbing stars in $T$ under $\phi$. \end{definition} Intuitively, the conditions for an absorbing star will allow us to extend $\phi$ to an embedding of a larger tree, so that $w$ takes over the role of $\phi(v)$ in the embedding while the new edge between $u$ and $\phi(v)$ is created.
+For $u, w \in V(D)$ and $* \in \{+, -\}$, we say that a star $S_v = (v, S^+, S^-)$ in $T$ is $(u,*,w)$-absorbing under $\phi$ if: \begin{itemize} \item $\phi(v) \in N_D^*(u)$, \item $S^+ = N_T^+(v)$ and $S^- = N_T^-(v)$, \emph{and} \item $\phi(S^+) \subseteq N_D^+(w)$ and $\phi(S^-) \subseteq N_D^-(w)$. \end{itemize} We write $\mathcal{A}_\phi(u,*,w)$ for the set of all $(u,*,w)$-absorbing stars in $T$ under $\phi$. \end{definition} Intuitively, the conditions for an absorbing star will allow us to extend $\phi$ to an embedding of a larger tree, so that $w$ takes over the role of $\phi(v)$ in the embedding while the new edge between $u$ and $\phi(v)$ is created.
 This is formalized in the following lemma, which shows how to complete an embedding of almost all of $T$ in $D \cup R$, given that enough absorbing stars exist for each pair of vertices.

 \begin{lemma}[Absorbing Lemma] Let $n\in \mathbb{N}$ and $T$ be an $n$-vertex oriented tree with a valid edge ordering $e_1, \dots, e_{n-1}$, $i \in [n-2]$ and $T_0 = \{ e_1, \dots, e_{n-1 - i}\}$ be a subtree of $T$ on $n-i$ vertices.
 Let $D$ be an $n$-vertex digraph and let $\phi_0$ be an embedding of $T_0$ into $D$.
 Suppose there exists a family $\mathcal{S}$ of vertex-disjoint stars in $T_0$ such that for all $ u,w \in V(D), * \in \{+, -\}$, it holds that